Scream Aim Fire

 Scream Aim Fire is the second studio album by Welsh heavy metal band Bullet for My Valentine.
 The album was released on 28 January 2008 in the United Kingdom and the preceding day in the United States through Jive Records.
 Since its release, Scream Aim Fire has sold over 1,400,000 copies worldwide.
-It is the band's most commercially successful effort in Australia, earning a gold certification by the Australian Recording Industry Association (ARIA) in addition to a gold certification from both the band's native British Phonographic Industry (BPI) and the Bundesverband Musikindustrie (BVMI) in Germany.
+It is the band's most commercially successful effort in Australia, earning a gold certification by the Australian Recording Industry Association (ARIA) in addition to a gold certification from both the band's native British Phonographic Industry (BPI) in the United Kingdom and the Bundesverband Musikindustrie (BVMI) in Germany.

 In contrast to Bullet for My Valentine's debut, The Poison (2005), Scream Aim Fire explores a thrash metal style in addition to the band's melodic metalcore sound.

 Music style and background

-Scream Aim Fire style is different from the style of Bullet for My Valentine's previous album The Poison; Scream Aim Fire has less screaming than The Poison, but had much more aggressive instrumentation than The Poison.
-Scream Aim Fire features a thrash metal style in addition to their previously established metalcore sound.
+With a style different from that of Bullet for My Valentine's previous album The Poison, Scream Aim Fire has less screaming but much more aggressive instrumentation.
+The album features a thrash metal style in addition to their previously established metalcore sound.

-Release

-Scream Aim Fire went straight to number 5 in the UK album Charts and number 4 in the Australian album charts.
-Additionally, the album hit No. 4 on the Billboard 200, with first week sales of about 53,000.
-Since its release, Scream Aim Fire has sold over 1,000,000 copies worldwide.